Searching for apartments for rent in Mexico City monthly is not the same as searching for a weekend stay.

 - host answers that ignore your actual questions

-- a location described only by neighborhood, not block-level reality
+- location described only by neighborhood, not block-level reality

 One red flag may be solvable.
 Several together usually mean keep looking.